BielRoig/hfeb-guide/content/docs/matchup-spread/landstill.md

 > With Therapy you don't always have to name the most likely card.
 You have to name the card that makes you lose this specific spot.

 If your plan loses to Swords, name Swords.
 If it loses to Counterspell, name Counterspell.
 If the game is going long and the opponent is trying to get to four mana open, it can become correct to name **Fact or Fiction**.
+Remember that having a creature to flashback Therapy right away can be game changing in many different spots.

 ### Hermit + Krosan Reclamation Line

-An important line in Game 1 is the one that goes through **Hermit Druid**, **Cabal Therapy**, and **Krosan Reclamation**.
+An important line in Game 1 is the one that goes through **Hermit Druid**, **Cabal Therapy**, and **Animate Dead**.

 After activating Hermit Druid, you can use Cabal Therapy to strip the opponent's hand of relevant counters or removal.
-At that point, **Krosan Reclamation** can put a card like **Animate Dead** back into the library, creating an additional safety layer for the following turn.
+At that point, **Krosan Reclamation** can put **Animate Dead** back into the library, creating an additional safety layer for the following turn.

 This line doesn't necessarily close on the same turn, but it forces the opponent to find a specific answer in a very tight window.
 If their hand has been emptied by discard, the following turn you should be able to finish the game.